U.S. says Pakistani 'charity' front for banned militants

 Mujahid was referring to attempts by the Pakistani government to prosecute several Jamaat leaders and ban the organization after the 2008 Mumbai attacks.
 Pakistani courts rejected the moves.

-In 2012, the United States offered a $10 million reward for information leading to the arrest of Hafiz Saeed, who founded LET.
+In 2012, the United States offered a $10 million (5.88 million pounds) reward for information leading to the arrest of Hafiz Saeed, who founded LET.
 He claims he has long abandoned its leadership and now heads Jamaat-ud-Dawa.

 Chaudhry, considered a close aide of Hafiz Saeed, has served as LET's vice-president, a member of its central leadership council and director of its public relations department.